freshtechbro/Vibe-Coder-MCP/README.md

         // Directory where Vibe Coder tools will save their output files
         // !!
 IMPORTANT: Replace with the actual absolute path on YOUR system !!
         "VIBE_CODER_OUTPUT_DIR": "/Users/username/Documents/Dev Projects/Vibe-Coder-MCP/VibeCoderOutput",
-        // Directory that the code-map-generator tool is allowed to scan
+        // Directory that the map-codebase tool is allowed to scan
         // This is a security boundary - the tool will not access files outside this directory "CODE_MAP_ALLOWED_DIR": "/Users/username/Documents/Dev Projects/Vibe-Coder-MCP/src",
         // Directory that the Vibe Task Manager is allowed to read from for security purposes